johannes-xerxes-sz/Backend-Food-Delivery-Application/README.md

 ## Status
-Project is: finished on the backend foundation but I will add the future the functioning foundations for meal planner, local tracker, and community produce.
+Project is: finished on the backend foundation minor optimazation and features on
+* Weather status.
+* Exporting render for a sample website.

+add the major functions in the future:
+* Meal planner.
+* Local tracker.
+* Community produce.
+* Try to add a front end function

 ## Inspiration
 I am on a journey to create a software program that will make a real impact in the world, and I am driven by my love of food.
 Whether I am cooking a delicious meal or building a software program, I am always striving to create something special.
 I know that building a software program is like building a puzzle, and it's up to me to bring all the pieces together.
 I stay focused, stay true to my vision, and never give up.
 I know that with hard work, dedication, and a little bit of inspiration, I can achieve anything I set my mind to, even if it's just cooking the perfect meal.